TNamdarian/NamaStay/README.md

 # Credits
 ## Content
-The texts and links to retreats for all the pages have been taken from the following pages:
+The texts for FAQs and links to retreats for all the pages have been taken from the following pages:
 * [IKARA]( https://www.ikarayoga.com/fqa/)
 * [The Caribou](https://www.thecaribou.com/activity-adventure-holidays/best-weekend-yoga-retreats-uk-334609)